dcemperor/one-click-hugo-cms/site/content/_index.md

 ---
-title: Great coffee with a conscience
+title: Emperor of Planet X Website
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: Protectorof the tre of lifefirst and foremost
 image: /img/home-jumbotron.jpg
 blurb:
-  heading: Why Kaldi?
+  heading: Created by Douglas Cumali
-  text: The guild
+  text: The father of faster than light travel of the space time navigators guild
 intro:
-  heading: What we offer
+  heading: "Grandmaster space time navigator "
-  text: Kaldi is the ultimate spot for coffee lovers who want to learn about their
+  text: |
-    java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    Founder of the space time navigators guild in San Francisco
 products:
   - image: img/illustrations-coffee.svg
     text: We sell green and roasted coffee beans that are sourced directly from